moleculer-java/moleculer-java-repl/README.md

 # REPL for Moleculer

-Java REPL (Interactive Developer Console) for [Moleculer](https://moleculer-java.github.io/moleculer-java/).
+Java REPL (Interactive Developer Console) for [Moleculer Microservices Framework](https://moleculer-java.github.io/moleculer-java/).
+The REPL console is a special Moleculer service that executes console commands.
+Console commands can be used to **test** Moleculer actions and event listeners or measure the **response time** of a service.
+It is also possible to create **custom commands**.
+The console can be used via standard input / output and telnet.

 ## Download